jorisvink/ce/README.md

 **normal mode key bindings**

-C            = center view on line at cursor
+zz           = center view on line at cursor

-T            = set current line as top of editor
+zt           = set current line as top of editor

 k            = move up one row